refena/refena/refena/README.md

 ### ➤ Provider

 The `Provider` is the most basic provider.
-It is simple but very powerful.

 Use this provider for immutable values (constants or stateless services).